When Votes Change and Committees Should (Not): Limits of Efficient Computation

-\textbf{Construction.} In the corresponding instance~\instanceTo{} of~\cmpv{}, we let all vertices and edges in~\cGraph{} be candidates.
-Then, we define three gadgets: the \emph{vertex selection} gadget, the \emph{edge selection} gadget, and the \emph{coherence} gadget.
+the \emph{vertex selection} gadget, the \emph{edge selection} gadget, and the \emph{coherence} gadget.
 Further, we show how to use the gadgets to construct~\instanceTo{}.
 Instance~\instanceTo{} will be constructed in a way that its solution is a single committee of size exactly~$\cCliqueSize + {\cCliqueSize \choose 2}$ corresponding to vertices and edges of a clique witnessing a \yes-instance of~\instanceFrom{} (if one exists).
 To define the gadgets, we use a value~\requiredApprovals{} that we explicitly define at the end of the construction.

-\emph{Vertex selection gadget}: Fix some part~$\cVerticesOf{i}$, $i \in \set{\cCliqueSize}$.
+\paragraph{Vertex selection gadget.} Fix some part~$\cVerticesOf{i}$, $i \in \set{\cCliqueSize}$.
 The vertex selection gadget for~$i$ ensures that exactly one vertex from~$\cVerticesOf{i}$ is selected.
 We construct the gadget by forming a preference profile~\prefProfileOf{\cVerticesOf{i}} consisting of~$\requiredApprovals \cdot |\cVerticesOf{i}|$ agents such that each vertex~$\cVertex \in \cVerticesOf{i}$ is approved by exactly \requiredApprovals{}~agents.

-\emph{Edge selection gadget}: Similarly, for each two parts~$\cVerticesOf{i}$ and~$\cVerticesOf{j}$ such that~$i<j$, we construct the edge selection gadget that allows to select exactly one edge from~\cEdgesOf{j}{i}.
+\paragraph{Edge selection gadget.} For each two parts~$\cVerticesOf{i}$ and~$\cVerticesOf{j}$ such that~$i<j$, we construct the edge selection gadget that allows to select exactly one edge from~\cEdgesOf{j}{i}.
 Accordingly, we build a preference profile~\prefProfileOf{\cEdgesOf{j}{i}} consisting of~$\requiredApprovals \cdot |\cEdgesOf{j}{i}|$ agents.
 Again, each edge in~$\cEdgesOf{j}{i}$ is approved by exactly \requiredApprovals{}~agents.